-Creating a campaign that truly surprises, delights, and succeeds is more difficult than it sounds.
+Creating a campaign in gaming, toys or collectibles that truly surprises, delights, and succeeds is more difficult than it sounds.
 But if you thread the needle effectively, you can keep people engaged with your brand in a way that makes a lasting impression.

 The business reasons behind fun for fun’s sake

 As appealing as a campaign that surprises and delights your audience can be, brands often struggle to navigate the associated risks.
 After all, the very idea of delivering a surprise within your product’s website or campaign can feel like breaking the rules.
 Your brand has likely spent years building an established identity.
 Doesn’t a surprise require breaking with those expectations?

 Not necessarily.
 Creating an aspect of your digital experience to surprise your audience doesn’t require breaking with your brand’s conventions.
 If anything, surprise-and-delight experiences are most effective when they feel true to your brand.

 After all, your digital experience needs to do more than deliver content to be effective.
 From examining the emotions tied with your product to the resulting experiences they create, successful campaigns are ultimately marketing to a specific moment.
 If you can create a memorable moment of irreverence for your audience, their connection with your brand grows that much deeper.

 As long as a fun-for-fun’s-sake flourish in your design enhances the experience, your audience will be happy to come along.
 But you have to understand the differing expectations of your audience first.